-Over the last five years, the Bank's strategy has been to build a low volatility, high credit quality, highly liquid high quality liquid asset portfolio to provide steady income.
-This strategy continues to date.
-The Bank intends to diversify and increase its assets selectively, with a particular focus on growing the size and quality of the Bank's loan portfolio across both the corporate and retail/SME markets in Qatar.
-The Bank is considering various diversification strategies, including but not limited to, deposit diversification (with a focus on low-cost deposit, current accounts and savings accounts) and business segment diversification.
-In particular, the Bank intends to target local and international corporate borrowers with short- to medium-term financing requirements and to further develop its presence in the growing and increasingly affluent Qatari retail banking sector.
-In order to expand its customer base (which, as at 30 September 2021, totalled 192,000 salaried and non-salaried customers), deepen its customer relationships and offer a solutions-oriented approach to its clients, the Bank has established a number of business divisions within the Wholesale Banking Group, including the Trading & Manufacturing Sector, Services Sector, Commercial Banking Sector (previous SME), Contracting Sector, Real Estate Sector, Public Sector, Corporate Finance & Advisory, International Business lending & Re-structuring and Global Transaction Banking & Innovation.
-The Bank's belief is that the creation of specialist areas of expertise within these units and offering tailored products catering to a range of target customers, will lead to an increase in demand for the Bank's products and contribute to growth in the Bank with specific focus on the respective business units.
+Over the preceding years, the Bank's strategy has been to build a high quality and low volatility asset portfolio to provide steady income.
+This strategy continues as at the date of this Base Prospectus.
+The Bank intends to diversify and increase its assets selectively, with a particular focus on growing the size and quality of the Bank's loan portfolio across both the Wholesale and Retail market segments in Qatar.
+The Bank is considering various diversification strategies, including but not limited to, business segment diversification, governmental/quasi-governmental lending and deposit diversification (with a focus on low-cost deposit, current accounts and savings accounts).
+In particular, the Bank intends to target public and governmentrelated entities with short- to medium-term financing requirements and to further develop the Bank's presence in the growing and increasingly affluent Qatari retail sector.